Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 ### Elif Varlik, University of Illinois at Urbana-Champaign.
-### _Building Critical Multilingual Awareness through Collaborative Online Study Sessions: A Multiple Case Study of LESLLA Teachers_
+### _Building critical multilingual awareness through collaborative online study sessions: a multiple case study of LESLLA teachers_
 LESLLA is a specialized field that addresses the complex needs of adult learners who are developing developing foundational literacy while simultaneously acquiring a second language.
 Given learners’ limited L1 textual literacy and metalinguistic awareness (van de Craats et al., 2006), LESLLA teachers require sustained professional development (PD) that goes beyond foundational reading instruction.
 Although existing PD initiatives (Kiramba & Trainin, 2025; Tammelin-Laine et al., 2021) often emphasize phonics and whole-part-whole approaches, they frequently overlook structured opportunities for reflective engagement with critical multilingual awareness.
 Research suggests that contextualized, collaborative inquiry, particularly in teacher-led study groups, can promote deeper professional learning (Farrelly, 2017; Maynard et al., 2024; Vinogradov & Liden, 2009).
 Drawing on the tradition of teacher study circles (Egan & Echelberger, 2023; Vinogradov, 2012; Young, 2009), this study conceptualized PD as sustained virtual study sessions.
 This qualitative multiple case study (Merriam, 1998) explored how participation in six weeks of synchronous online study sessions influenced the perceptions and preparedness of three in-service veteran LESLLA teachers in North America.
 Framed by critical multilingual language awareness (García, 2017) and guided by Liu’s (2013) critical reflection framework, the sessions addressed translanguaging, identity texts, trauma-informed pedagogy, pleasure reading, technology integration, and gender issues.
 Each session combined accessible research readings with structured dialogue and opportunities for participants to connect theoretical concepts to their own classroom contexts.
 Teachers were encouraged to reflect on their instructional assumptions, share classroom dilemmas, and consider practical adaptations for multilingual adult learners with limited formal education.
 Data from pre- and post-questionnaires, session discussions, and semi-structured interviews were analyzed thematically using an open–focused–selective coding process adapted from Charmaz’s (2014) constructivist grounded theory.
 Multiple cycles of analysis allowed for the identification of shifts in pedagogical awareness, areas of sustained uncertainty, and the perceived affordances of sustained virtual professional dialogue (Creswell, 2013; Saldaña, 2013).
 Findings indicate that the study sessions enhanced teachers’ awareness of multilingual pedagogies and deepened their understanding of the linguistic, cultural, and sociopolitical complexities shaping LESLLA classrooms.
 Participants described becoming more intentional in validating learners’ full linguistic repertoires and more reflective about how English-dominant norms can unintentionally marginalize adult emergent readers.
 Several teachers reported adapting materials and approaches shared during the sessions, such as incorporating translanguaging, identity texts, and using digital tools to support adult learners.